PingAnSteven/Thesis_demand_forecasting/README.md

 The methodology used will be the CRISP-DM methodology, developed at the end of the 90’s and still widely used.
 It consists of six steps: Business understanding, Data understanding, Data preparation, Modelling, Evaluation and Deployment.
 The goal of this thesis is not only developing a theorical model but also to test and implement it in a real business environment.

+In this work, we will explore several models, optimizers, etc.